 Years of Experience

-For those with five to nine years of experience, average earnings amount to about $87K per year.
-The largest slice of the NRG Energy, Inc. workforce (34 percent) has been working for one to four years and earns, on average, $60K annually.
+Those who have five to nine years of work experience see average salaries of about $86K annually.
+The largest slice of the NRG Energy, Inc. workforce (33 percent) has been working for one to four years and earns, on average, approximately $61K per year.

 Certifications and Degrees